washingdone/NHL-TDL-Analysis/README.md

 # NHL-TDL-Analysis
 A group of programs to parse NHL Trade Deadline Data

+**Warning:** This project is in an unfinished state and should not be expected to function properly.
+This repo is uploaded for posterity's sake.

 ## Data Format
 Data should be a standard CSV file with the following heading included
 ```csv